eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/4-Use-enumerated-types-including-methods,-and-constructors-in-an-enum-type.md

 ````java
 Colors color = Colors.BLUE;
 ````
 Enums extend from `java.lang.Enum` implicitly, so they cannot extend another class.
-But they can implement an interface and override any method like normal class.
+But they can implement an interface and override any method like a normal class.

 You can specify values of enum constants at the creation time, but you need to define a constructor for this and, optionally, a method to get these values, for example:
 ````java